-- Set-up temporary assistance to support the job functions while the position is being filled.
-This way, there is less pressure to immediately find someone. - Conduct multiple interviews with various team members, getting to know the candidate thoroughly. - Allow yourself and the candidate time to think it through before making a final decision.
+- Set-up temporary assistance to support the job functions while the position.
+This way there is less pressure to immediately find someone. - Conduct multiple interviews with various team members, getting to know the candidate thoroughly. - Allow yourself and the candidate time to think it through before making a final decision.